luismcsoul/the-sustainable-republic/README.md

 ### Residential Property tax
 56. Every citizen pays zero tax for the place where he lives, represented in his own one bedroom, one bathroom, one kitchen and dining room.

-57. The system is planned as a life/cycle of natural upsizing and downsizing proportions.
+57. The system is planned as a life/cycle of natural upsizing and downsizing proportions: "Hermit Crab Housing Chain".

 a.
 Entry level housing, usually apartments used by young adults, single college students or widowed pensioners.